Does exercise boosts academic performance?

 Increasing blood flow and stimulation

 Lower oxygen levels in the blood reduce our ability to concentrate, and when you can’t concentrate it becomes harder to learn new information or remember information you studied in the past.
 Movement and exercise increase breathing and heart rate, so that more blood flows to the brain, increasing available oxygen, enhancing energy production and boosting waste removal.
 Cerebral blood supply has been shown to grow in response to exercise in animal studies and the evidence in humans is growing.
-The picture below is taken from research done by Dr Chuck Hillmans, using MRi scans he has shown that just 20minutes of walking radically improves the level of activity in the brain and that physical fitness not only enhances memory in children but boosts the ability to solve difficult problems (1)
+Research done by Dr Chuck Hillmans, using MRi scans has shown that just 20minutes of walking radically improves the level of activity in the brain and that physical fitness not only enhances memory in children but boosts the ability to solve difficult problems (1)

 Stress or anxiety even if it is very short term has been found to impair brain-cell communication in the areas associated with learning and memory and the stress-induced hormone cortisol is shown to inhibit the growth of new brain cells and cause poor memory performance.
 Physical exercise particularly continuous rhythmic aerobic exercises such as running, cycling and swimming reduce stress, anxiety and frustration and increases neurotransmitter levels.
 Scans of athletes’ brains after exercise show enhanced released of endorphins in parts of the brain that are involved emotion (2) and several other brain chemicals contribute to us feeling better when we exercise, including serotonin.